vmware-archive/nsxraml/md-version/nsxvapi.md

 ----
 When the NSX Manager database backup is restored to an older point in time, it is possible that deployment units for some EAM Agencies are missing.
-These APIs help the administratoridentify such EAM Agencies and take appropriate action.
+These methods help the administrator identify such EAM Agencies and take appropriate action.

-* **get** *(secured)*: Retrieve conflicting Deployment Units and EAM Agencies, if any, and the allowed operations on them
+* **get** *(secured)*: Retrieve conflicting deployment units and EAM agencies, if any, and the allowed operations on them.

 * **put** *(secured)*: Create deployment units for conflicting EAM Agencies, delete conflicting EAM agencies, or delete deployment units for conflicting